Discoverimg the Sky Princess Dining Options and the Chef’s Table Experience

 Dessert choices in the Pastry Shop

-I liked that many of the buffet items were not self serve and that they were served to us.
 I also went up to the buffet to refill my water bottle during the day with ice water or iced tea, and to get hot tea (or coffee for those that drink it).

 Slice and Salty Dog Grill – Deck 16